erfansahaf/kodekloud-downloader/readme.md

 ## Usage

-- Visit any lecture of any course in KodeKloud website, specifically go to open a lecture video page or download reference slide page.
+- Visit any lecture of any course in KodeKloud website, specifically, click on the desired course (ex. *Docker for the Absolute Beginner*) and then choose a lecture frome **Course Curriculum** list (*Introduction* or something else).
 - Wait until the page loading is finished.
-- Once ready, extension will show message "Parsing completed.
-Total videos: ##" on top right corner of the page.
+- Once ready, extension will show a "Parsing completed.
+Total videos: ##" message on the top right corner of the page.
-- Click on the extension icon to choose:
+- Click on the extension icon to choose one of the supported formats:
   - Download list as text
   - Download list as html
-- Downloaded files will contains all lectures video download url.
+- Downloaded file contains all lectures video direct download url.

-Notes: Please allow multiple download files if prompted by Chrome.
+**Note: Please allow multiple download files permission if it prompted by Chrome.** Otherwise, only one file will be downloaded in a page load, so you have to refresh the page to download the other format.

 ## Donate